LiZhang-pb/U-net-based-cells-auto-segmentation/README.md

 Process
 --
-Before run this project, you should download our model file named Unet.hdf5 in Supplementary files of our study or generate your own model file by your own training set.
-The model file should be placed in the _Folder code_.
-The images for segmentation should be placed in the _Folder test_.
+Before run this project, you should download our model file named _unet.hdf5_ in Supplementary files of our study, or generate your own model file by your own training set.
+The model file should be placed in the _Folder code_ and the images for segmentation should be placed in the _Folder test_.

+The images should be cropped into 256x256 pi.
+One epidermal micrograph of 1388x1040 pi, for example, a cuticle graph of _Ginkgo biloba_ in 100 magnification under optical microscope, is supposed to be cropped into 20 pieces of 256x256 pi images.
+The code 256_spliting_by_opencv.py in _Folder code_ were used in our case.